stimm-ai/stimm/docs/developer-guide/development.md

 ## Getting Help

-If you have questions or need guidance, feel free to open an issue or join our [Discord community](https://discord.gg/stimm).
+If you have questions or need guidance, feel free to open an issue.